6th Infantry Division (United States): Structure 1989

 In 1988 the airborne companies (Charlie Airborne) of 1-17 Infantry, 2-17 Infantry and 4-9 Infantry were consolidated in 2-17 Infantry, giving the 6th ID an airborne battalion.
 Notable operational deployments included an eight-month deployment to the Sinai Peninsula in Egypt by 1st Battalion, 17th Infantry Regiment, in 1990 as part of the Multinational Force and Observers.
 The deployment began as a six-month rotation but was extended in August 1990 due to the Iraqi invasion of Kuwait which precipitated Operation Desert Shield and delayed the arrival of their relieving unit.
 The division headquarters was moved from Fort Richardson to Fort Wainwright (near Fairbanks) in 1990.
 Commanders during the Arctic activation included Maj.
 Gen. Johnnie H. Corns (1986–1988), Maj.
 Gen. Samuel E. Ebbesen (1990–1992) and Maj.
 Gen. David A. Bramlett (1992–1994).
 The division had two active maneuver brigades and the Army Reserve's 205th Infantry Brigade (Light) was assigned as the division's roundout force.
 The 1st Battalion, 188th Air Defense Artillery of the North Dakota Army National Guard served as the division's roundout Air Defense Artillery.
 They were the only National Guard Air Defense battalion to ever roundout an active duty division.

 Inactivation

 The division was inactivated most recently on 6 July 1994, and reduced to a single brigade, the 1st Brigade, 6th Infantry Division.
-In reality, the 6th no longer existed as a division and command of the brigade fell under the 10th Mountain Division (Light Infantry) at Fort Drum, NY.
-In April 1998, 1st Brigade was reflagged back to the separate 172nd Infantry Brigade from which the division had been reestablished in 1986.
+In reality, the 6th no longer existed as a division and command of the brigade fell under the 10th Mountain Division (Light Infantry) at Fort Drum, New York.
+In April 1998, 1st Brigade was reflagged back to the separate 172nd Infantry Brigade, from which the division had been reestablished in 1986.
 The 172nd Brigade was then reflagged as the 1st Brigade Combat Team (Stryker), 25th Infantry Division on 16 December 2006.

-On 16 October 2008 the division's HHC 6th Engineer Battalion was reactivated as a non-divisional unit in Alaska.
+On 16 October 2008 the division's HHC, 6th Engineer Battalion was reactivated as a non-divisional unit in Alaska.
 In this new role it is configured as an Airborne unit with two subordinate engineer companies: the 23d Engineer Company and the 84th Engineer Company.